vipinfh/HomeAssignment2/README.md

-This program was excecuted in JDK 21 and it was written in a Text Editor(Notepad) For running the code first download and save the file with filename extension .java Compile using javac CarManagement.java run using java CarManagement
+This program was excecuted in JDK 21 and it was written in a Text Editor(Notepad) For running the code first download and save the file with  CarManagement extension .java Compile using javac CarManagement.java run using java CarManagement